Bagley & Co

 Inexpensive coloured fancy glass

-Warrington, Lancs, England (19th Century)
+Warrington, Lancs, England (c 1869 - 1901)

-The Oxford Lane Glass Works.
-Formerly Robinson & Bolton (Robinson had left to found Robinson & Skinner).
-Edward Bolton.
+(see also the Orford Lane Glass Works.
+Formerly Robinson & Bolton (1855-1869, Peter Robinson leaving to found Robinson & Skinner), becoming Edward Bolton (1869-1875), then Bolton Son & Wood (1875-1877), Edward Bolton (1877-1885), & finally Edward Bolton & Sons (1888-1892), the glassworks finally closing in 1901.
 Pressed glass.
 7 designs registered from 1869 to 1875, then 1 design (4th June 1877) as Bolton, Son & Wood, 1 design (11th December 1885) as Edward Bolton, and 1 last design (11th August 1888) as Edward Bolton & Sons

 Bon, Vetreria Artigiana Aldo